carrafa/railstraunt/readme.md

 >![dish view admin](screenshots/dish-view-admin.png)

-They have ability to see all of the tables in the restaurant and which server they are assigned to.
-They also can see a history of all the orders that have been placed and their status.
-Finally, there is a stats page where they can see various statistics about the restaurant.
+Admins have ability to see all of the tables in the restaurant and which server they are assigned to.
+Additionally, as orders are marked as open, closed, and paid, they are never actually deleted from the database.
+So the admin also has the ability to see the order history, and a stats page which shows various statistics about the restaurant's order history.

 >![stats](screenshots/stats.png)